GChristensen/enso-portable/readme.md

 #### What is Enso

 Enso is a command-line launcher that lives on top of whatever else you're doing, rather than in its own window.
-A single key brings up a small, unobtrusive command line anywhere on the screen;
+A single key (CapsLock) brings up a small, unobtrusive command line anywhere on the screen;
 typing begins filtering a list of short, memorable commands (`open notepad`, `google quark`, `define serendipity`) as you go, with the best match and its effect shown immediately so you can see what will happen before committing to it.
-Releasing the key or pressing return runs the command and the interface disappears again, leaving no icons, taskbar entries, or windows behind.
+Releasing the Caps key or pressing return runs the command and the interface disappears again.
 Commands are plain Python functions, so the set of things Enso understands is meant to be extended by anyone who can write one.

+A handful of built-in commands cover most of what people reach for a mouse to do. `open` launches applications, documents, and folders by name, and can be taught new names for anything you open often.
+Window commands (`maximize`, `minimize`, `close`, and friends) act on whatever window currently has focus, while `go` switches focus to another open window by typing a fragment of its title, no alt-tabbing required.
+Commands that take a selection, like `calculate`, act on whatever text is currently highlighted and can paste the result back in its place.
+Media commands (`play`, `pause`, `next track`, `volume up`) drive whatever player you have running.
+`google`, `wikipedia`, `youtube`, and similar commands turn the rest of your typing into a search, opened directly in the browser.
+And session commands (`shut down`, `reboot`, `log off`, `suspend`, `hibernate`) reach the operating system itself without a Start menu in sight.

 It looks like this: